worktheclock/replit.github.io/repls/embed.md

 ## Embedding a Repl via `iframe`

 You can embed repls in an iframe.
-This is good if you want to integrate Repl.it into your app.
-If your app supports [OEmbed](https://oembed.com/) -- we already implement the standard so simply copy and paste any Repl.it url and it should work.
+This is useful if you want to integrate Repl.it into your app.
+If your app supports [OEmbed](https://oembed.com/) -- we already implement the standard, so simply copy and paste any Repl.it URL, and it should work.

 If you'd like to embed specific code then do the following: